Our Artworks! program coordinators recruit volunteers at the CommServ Fair!

-CommServ is a network of student groups that reach into the local community to meet a variety of needs on a regular basis.
-These groups build and maintain strong community partnerships through sustained interactions over several years.
-The coordinators of each student group meet weekly for reflection, training, and leadership development as they seek to understand the complexity of community needs and services.
-The mentors meet regularly with their coordinators and weekly serve through their community partners.
-Two student staff members help coordinate 24 student leaders that run the 12 weekly CommServ groups.
+CommServ is a network of a variety of community service programs that reach into the local community to meet a variety of needs on a regular basis.
+These groups build and maintain strong community partnerships through sustained interactions.
+The coordinators of each program meet weekly for reflection, training and leadership development as they seek to understand the complexity of community needs and services.
+The volunteers meet regularly with their coordinators and volunteer weekly with their community partners.
+Student staff members help coordinate the student leaders that run the weekly CommServ groups.

-Each CommServ group has two student coordinators that organize volunteers, meet with the community partner, and participate in leadership training.
-Coordinators meet on Monday nights from 5-6 pm during each academic semester.
+Each CommServ group has student coordinators that organize volunteers, meet with the community partner and participate in leadership training.
 As a Coordinator, one will:

 - Increase individual understanding of community needs and issues through education and dialogue

 - Engage in self-reflection, generating an understanding of one's self, one's position and privilege, and how that affect one's responsibility and work within the community

 - Increase professional skills including communication, organization, management and program development

 - Reflect on local community partners by exploring the connection between academic work and possible vocations.

 CommServ is comprised of individual programs that work with specific community partners and depend on volunteers for their success.
 Volunteers tutor kids, design art, visit with senior citizens, build houses and so much more!

 America Reads is a program that places Dickinson College students in a Carlisle elementary school to tutor young students in literacy.
 This federally funded program is part of the national initiative to ensure reading ability in children by age eight.
 Mentors help student gain necessary literary skills by reading stories, listening to students read and fostering a love for reading.
 If you are interested in volunteering, please contact: email@example.com.

 When: Volunteers can choose to go any time Monday-Friday from 1:00 to 3:00pm